narmeshnigam/karyalaywebsite/ACCESSIBILITY_QUICK_REFERENCE.md

 # Accessibility Quick Reference Guide
-## For Developers Working on Karyalay Portal System
+## For Developers Working on SellerPortal System

 ---